 When does implantation bleeding occur?

-Implantation bleeding typically occurs 10 to 14 days after conception, which is just before or right around the time your period is due.
-So, you may think you’ve gotten your period.
+Implantation bleeding is light bleeding that typically occurs 10-14 days after conception, which is just before or right around the time your period is due.
+So you may think you’ve gotten your period.

 But implantation bleeding is a light flow, which may start and stop over a couple days.
-And while it can take on a range of colors, it’s more likely to be pink, brown or light red.
+Implantation bleeding is fairly common, and while it can take on a range of colors, it’s more likely to be pink, brown or light red.